H0c0ok/Mac_os_Command-Num-switch/README.md

 3) Reload config.
 4) Done!

-Ps: I know it's slow, i don't know how to make it faster, with methods i use in this code.
+Ps: I know it's slow, i don't know how to make it faster, with methods i used in this code.